tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 ![LogicApp Logon Fail] ({{site.baseurl}}/images/CoreMinderImages/LogicAppCRMLogOnFailAsUsingDXCRMNoCRMUrlEnterOption.JPG}})

 Anyway, we decided to use Azure Function with Dynamic CRM's low-level interaction and wrapper methods instead as its can work with both Dynamic 365 on permises and on-line.
-But when migrating the code, it take quite an effort to figure out all the nuget package dependencies and also specific version.
-E.g. you need to add additional "Microsoft.IdentityModel.Clients.ActiveDirectory" nuget package cause our scenario is connecting to on-permises Dynamic 365 which use Active Directory as Auth Type.
-And you would not need to, if using the XRM dll etc.  During the hack, we try to completely move all the CRM/XRM dlls by [**referencing external assemblies **](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-external-assemblies) in Azure Functions but got complaint with "Not Found".
-So we focus back on resolivng the nuget packages and eventually got all dependencies sort out and also help from adding [**TraceListener**](http://crmtipoftheday.com/2017/01/05/tracing-with-xrm-tooling-in-azure-functions/) for the XRM connector logs on Azure Function.
-In additon, we also observered lately that Azure Function URL will return "404" as its somehow not able to take the default Host Keys?
-But if replacing the masterhost key will get it work!
-Need Azure Function product team to investigate.
+But when migrating the XRM SDK code, it take quite an effort to figure out all the correct nuget package dependencies and also specific version in order to get its compiled.
+Druing the hack, there're few times that we experience Azure Function are cached no matter what changes putting in but will resume normal sometime after?
+This is another reason it take us longer time to debug/change.

+Alternatively, we did also try to completely move all the CRM/XRM dlls by [**referencing external assemblies **](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-external-assemblies) in Azure Functions but got complaint with the specific external assemblies "Not Found", likely not able to figure out the path.
+So we focus back on resolivng the nuget packages and eventually got all dependencies sort out.

+One recommendation to CRM developer if working on Azure Function, you might find adding this [**TraceListener**](http://crmtipoftheday.com/2017/01/05/tracing-with-xrm-tooling-in-azure-functions/) helpful as we use to capture XRM connector logs on Aure Function to help out troubleshooting.

+In additon, on April 5th I also observered the Azure Function URL will return "404" as its somehow not able to take the default Host Keys?
+But if replacing the master host key will get it work!
+And the problem goes away.
+We like to feed this back to product team and hope continut to imporve the quatlity of its delivery.

 This is the Azure Function that connect to Dynamic CRM (on-permises) to retrive the order status
 ```